Offshore Voluntary Disclosure – Opt Out

-The IRS believes that it has a responsibility to ensure that any taxpayer electing to Opt-Out of the OVDP is making an informed decision.
-Since the Opt-Out could result in a taxpayer owing either more or less than the amount that would be payable under the OVDP structure, the IRS takes a number of steps before making a taxpayer’s Opt-Out election irrevocable.
-The IRS first sends Letter 4728 setting forth the status of the OCDP certification, and if known, detailing the tax, penalties and interest that would be due under the OVDP structure.
-If the taxpayer fails to respond within 30 days to the 4728 Letter, the IRS will then notify the taxpayer in Letter 4564 that the election is now irrevocable.
-Once the election is final and irrevocable, the IRS examiner on the case will prepare a summary of the case and make a determination whether the examiner agrees with the Taxpayer’s statement of facts and a recommendation about the appropriate handling of the case outside of the OVDP.
-The examiner will make a recommendation concerning the appropriate income tax due and related income tax penalties, whether the FBAR penalty should calculated as willful or non-willful, and a recommended audit scope.
-Once complete, the examiner’s recommendation is forwarded to the centralized review committee for decision.
-This committee’s decision is final.
-If the case is then assigned for a full-scope audit, the examiner will interview the taxpayer to finalize the exam process and procedure.
-Unless otherwise instructed, the examiner is required to examine all open years included in the taxpayer’s OVDP submission including both domestic and offshore activities.
-The case then proceeds under standard IRS audit procedures.
+The IRS believes that it had a responsibility to ensure that any taxpayer electing to opt-out of the OVDP was making an informed decision.
+Since the Opt-Out could result in a taxpayer owing either more or less than the amount that would be payable under the OVDP structure, the IRS took a number of steps before making a taxpayer’s opt-out election irrevocable.
+The IRS would first send Letter 4728 setting forth the status of the OVDP certification, and if known, detailing the tax, penalties and interest that would have been due under the OVDP structure.
+If the taxpayer failed to respond within 30 days to the 4728 Letter, the IRS would then notify the taxpayer in Letter 4564 that the election was irrevocable.
+Once the election was final and irrevocable, the IRS examiner on the case prepared a summary of the case and made a determination whether the examiner agreed with the Taxpayer’s statement of facts and a recommendation about the appropriate handling of the case outside of the OVDP.
+The examiner would make a recommendation concerning the appropriate income tax due and related income tax penalties, whether the FBAR penalty should have been calculated as willful or non-willful, and a recommended audit scope.
+Once complete, the examiner’s recommendation was forwarded to the centralized review committee for decision.
+This committee’s decision was final.
+If the case was then assigned for a full-scope audit, the examiner would interview the taxpayer to finalize the exam process and procedure.
+Unless otherwise instructed, the examiner was required to examine all open years included in the taxpayer’s OVDP submission including both domestic and offshore activities.
+The case then proceeded under standard IRS audit procedures.

-The potential risk and reward to the taxpayer can be substantial.
-Taxpayers should carefully weigh the potential legal fee, accounting fees, and audit risk against the potential tax and penalty savings before making an informed decision about an OVDP Opt-Out election.
+The potential risk and reward to the taxpayer was substantial.
+Taxpayers should have carefully weighed the potential legal fee, accounting fees, and audit risk against the potential tax and penalty savings before making an informed decision about an OVDP Opt-Out election.